Al-Turrah: Islamic era

 Sultan Salim I. During his reign, the Levant came into the possession of the Ottoman Empire.

 Following the Battle of Yarmuk, the region entered a new phase, becoming an integral part of the Rashidun Caliphate.
-During the Rashidun era, Al-Turrah was under the control of Jund al-Urdunn, which also exercised authority over the majority of Houran.
-It is documented that Umar ibn al-Khattab traversed Al-Turrah on his expedition to Damascus, where he conducted a prayer in the Umari Mosque, which was subsequently named in his honor.
+During the Rashidun era, Al-Turra was under the control of Jund al-Urdunn, which also exercised authority over the majority of Houran.
+It is documented that Umar ibn al-Khattab traversed Al-Turra on his expedition to Damascus, where he conducted a prayer in the Umari Mosque, which was subsequently named in his honor.
 During the Mamluk period, the city served as a significant hub for the transportation of mail, and a lighthouse was constructed and utilized as a navigational aid for travelers.
-Additionally, Al-Turrah played a significant role in the establishment of endowments in both Jerusalem and select educational institutions, including the Zahiriyya School in Damascus.
+Additionally, Al-Turra played a significant role in the establishment of endowments in both Jerusalem and select educational institutions, including the Zahiriyya School in Damascus.
 The inscription above the school's gate, inscribed in the Thuluth or Naskh Mamluk script, reads as follows: "In the name of Allah, the Merciful, the Compassionate.
-The endowment of this land and the two schools and the house of Hadith in the village of Al-Turrah, and their amount is eleven shares and one-eighth of a share out of twenty-four shares."
+The endowment of this land and the two schools and the house of Hadith in the village of Al-Turra, and their amount is eleven shares and one-eighth of a share out of twenty-four shares."

-In the seventh century AH, the Levantine pilgrimage route, known in Al-Turrah as Darb al-Hajj or Darb al-Hajj Road, underwent a modification whereby it was rerouted to pass through Al-Turrah from the east, with scheduled stops at Damascus, Al-Sanamayn, and Al-Muzayrib.
-The caravan's camels would disembark east of Al-Turrah at a location designated as Al-Manakh, as the camels would be seated there.
+In the seventh century AH, the Levantine pilgrimage route, known in Al-Turra as Darb al-Hajj or Darb al-Hajj Road, underwent a modification whereby it was rerouted to pass through Al-Turra from the east, with scheduled stops at Damascus, Al-Sanamayn, and Al-Muzayrib.
+The caravan's camels would disembark east of Al-Turra at a location designated as Al-Manakh, as the camels would be seated there.

 Ottoman era

 In 1516, the Ottoman Empire, under the leadership of Sultan Selim I, emerged victorious in the Battle of Marj Dabiq against the Mamluk Sultanate.
 This marked the beginning of four centuries of Ottoman domination over the Levant, which would persist until 1916.
 At the advent of the Ottoman era, the town was one of the most populous settlements in Transjordan, ranking only behind the cities of Ajloun and Al-Karak in terms of population.

 In 1596 it appeared in the Ottoman tax registers under the name of Turra, being part of the nahiya of Butayna in the Qadaa Hauran.
 It had an entirely Muslim population consisting of 98 households and 40 bachelors.
 They paid a fixed tax-rate of 40% on agricultural products, including wheat (13400 a.), barley (4050 a.), summer crops (1550 a.), goats and bee-hives (250 a.), in addition to "occasional revenues" (300 a.); a total of 19,550 akçe.
 Half of the revenue went to a waqf.

-In 1816, the English traveler James Silk Buckingham passed near Al-Turrah during his journey in the Levant.
+In 1816, the English traveler James Silk Buckingham passed near Al-Turra during his journey in the Levant.
 He noted that the population of the town was approximately 300 inhabitants, all Muslims, and that it was situated on the pilgrimage route from Damascus to Mecca.